The X-ray edge singularity in Quantum Dots: Introduction

-\emph{Introduction.} In condensed matter theory the X-ray-edge singularity constitutes one of the most important paradigms appearing in a variety of different contextes.
+In condensed matter theory the X-ray-edge singularity constitutes one of the most important paradigms appearing in a variety of different contexts.
 In the X-ray edge problem one probes the response of a fermionic system, interacting or noninteracting, subject to a sudden local perturbation.
-Its origin lies in the study of X-ray spectra of simple metals where it was shown that the absorption or emission of a photon corresponds to the sudden switch on or off of a local potential scatterer embedded in a noninteracting Fermi sea~\cite{Mahan,Nozieres,Ohtaka}.
-Since then X-ray edge physics has been found in a variety of different systems such as Luttinger liquids with impurity~\cite{Gogolin}, Anderson impurity and Kondo models~\cite{Kotani_an,Kita,Affleck,Helmes,Tureci}, resonant tunneling current-voltage characteristics~\cite{Matveev}, gapped systems~\cite{gapped}, decoherence in two level systems~\cite{Segal} or work distributions for weak local quenches~\cite{Silva}.
+Its origin lies in the study of X-ray spectra of simple metals where it was shown that the absorption or emission of a photon corresponds to the sudden switch on or off of a local potential scatterer embedded in a noninteracting Fermi sea~\cite{Mahan,Nozieres,Ohtaka,Schotte}.
+Since then X-ray edge physics has been found in a variety of different systems such as Luttinger liquids with impurity~\cite{Gogolin}, Anderson impurity and Kondo models~\cite{Kotani_an,Kita,Affleck,Helmes,Tureci}, resonant tunneling current-voltage characteristics through localized levels~\cite{Matveev,Levitov}, fermionic systems with gapped spectra~\cite{gapped}, decoherence in two level systems~\cite{Segal} or work distributions~\cite{Silva}.

+In quantum dot experiments X-ray edge physics has been found in resonant tunneling current-voltage characteristics through localized levels~\cite{Geim} where the I-V curves display edge singularities $I\sim \theta(V-V_0) (V-V_0)^{-\gamma}$~\cite{Matveev,Levitov} as a function of the applied bias voltage $V$ at zero temperature with an exponent $\gamma$ that is determined by the associated local perturbation.
+At nonzero temperatures $T$ the singularity gets smeared and $I T^{\gamma}$ becomes a universal function of $eV/k_B T$~\cite{Frahm} as has been demonstrated in numerous experiments.~\cite{Frahm,IV_experiments}